onconova/onconova/pop-docs/docs/security/data_security.md

 - Legal penalties and regulatory sanctions
 - Data breaches and loss of patient trust
 - Irreparable harm to research integrity

+!!! note

+    **Each site is accountable for maintaining a compliant environment**.
+No software is inherently compliant; compliance depends on the environment in which it’s implemented.
+This includes the policies, procedures, and infrastructure managed by each study team and institution.
+Decisions about server settings, security, data backups, and user access are the responsibility of each organization — not defined by POP itself.

 ---